Why Should You Wear Personal Protective Equipment

 We're not just talking about a scraped knee.
 We're talking:

 Real talk, a lot of this doesn't show up right away.
 Hearing goes slowly.
-Because of that, lungs degrade over years.
+Think about it: lungs degrade over years.
 By the time you notice, the damage is done.

 It Protects More Than You

 Here's what most people miss — PPE isn't only selfish in the good way.
-Because of that, your protection keeps others safe too.
-A face mask in a medical setting stops you spreading stuff.
-Practically speaking, a grounded wrist strap stops you frying a coworker's circuit board — and them getting shocked fixing it.
+Your protection keeps others safe too.
+Plus, a face mask in a medical setting stops you spreading stuff.
+Still, a grounded wrist strap stops you frying a coworker's circuit board — and them getting shocked fixing it.
 The gear creates a safer bubble around the whole workspace.

 How It Works (or How to Do It)